MicrosoftDocs/win32/desktop-src/properties/props-system-search-isfullycontained.md

 ---
-Description: 'Emitted as TRUE by all child items of a container (such as an e-mail or a compressed file with a .zip name extension) that emits System.Search.IsClosedDirectory as TRUE.
-This ensures that the child items are included in the search index.' ms.assetid: '6da60e89-6956-41f6-8624-063c4d46464d'
+Description: Emitted as TRUE by all child items of a container (such as an e-mail or a compressed file with a .zip name extension) that emits System.Search.IsClosedDirectory as TRUE.
+This ensures that the child items are included in the search index. ms.assetid: 6da60e89-6956-41f6-8624-063c4d46464d
-title: 'System.Search.IsFullyContained'
+title: System.Search.IsFullyContained
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Search.IsFullyContained